jamesccupps/jamesccupps.github.io/PROTOCOL.md

 | Per-supervisor remote (dial-up) BLNs | 300 |
 | Per-supervisor modems | 8 |

+### 13.5 Point Catalog Requirement

+Sub-points within a TEC device are addressed on the wire by **slot number** (1–99) but identified to humans by **name** (`ROOM TEMP`, `APPLICATION`, `CTL STPT`, etc.).
+The slot → name mapping is **application-specific** — every TEC device runs one of ~800 distinct *applications* (VAV-cooling, VAV-reheat, fan-coil, boiler, chiller, custom-PPCL, ...), and each application has its own slot layout.

+A scanner can interpret slot numbers in three ways, in increasing order of capability:

+1. **Read-by-name only** (no catalog needed).
+Build read requests with literal point names (`"ROOM TEMP"`, `"APPLICATION"`).
+The panel accepts the name and translates to slot internally.
+This works for the ~80% of building-automation reads that target a small set of well-known names (`ROOM TEMP`, `APPLICATION`, `CTL TEMP`, `CTL STPT`, `DAY.NGT`). **This is the minimum-viable scanner.**

+2. **Enumerate-then-read** (no catalog needed).
+Use `0x0986` (FLN enumerate, §12.15) and `0x0981` (panel-wide point enumerate, §12.12) to walk the device.
+Both opcodes return entries with the point **name** included, so the implementer learns the slot layout dynamically.
+Costs one round-trip per ~10 points but gives a complete picture without prior knowledge.

+3. **Slot-based reads with a catalog** (catalog required).
+To translate `read slot 4 on device VAV001` into `"this is ROOM TEMP, units DEG F, analog read-only"`, the scanner needs the application's point table.
+The catalog is conventionally shipped as a JSON file keyed by application number, with each entry listing `{slot: (name, description, units, read_only, slope, intercept, ptype)}`.
+A reference catalog covering ~797 applications is publicly available in the [P2Scanner repository](https://github.com/jamesccupps/P2Scanner) as `tecpoints.json`.
+Implementers who don't want to vendor that file can derive most of it from `0x0981` enumeration responses (which return slot + name + value + units per point) or from Siemens TEC application reference documents.

+**Choice criteria:**

+- **Minimum-viable diagnostic scanner**: option 1.
+No catalog, no enumeration.
+Reads `ROOM TEMP`, `APPLICATION`, `CTL TEMP` by name; classifies devices as online/offline based on the comm-status flag (§15.2).
+- **Inventory tool / BACnet bridge**: option 2 or 3.
+Must surface every readable point with units, so either enumerate at startup (option 2) or vendor the catalog (option 3).
+- **High-fidelity scanner that surfaces state-set labels, slope/intercept, point types**: option 3.
+The catalog carries metadata the wire protocol doesn't transmit.

+The wire protocol is identical across all three approaches — the catalog is a client-side artifact only and is never transmitted to the panel.

 ---

 ## 14. Response Parsing — Point Reads